plone/documentation/docs/install/manage-add-ons-packages.md

 (manage-zope-configuration-with-cookiecutter-zope-instance-label)=

-## Zope configuration with `cookiecutter-zope-instance`
+## Configuration with `cookiecutter-zope-instance`

-You can configure your Zope instance's options, including the following.
+You can configure your instance's options, including the following.

 -   persistent storage: blobs, direct filestorage, relational database, ZEO, and so on
 -   ports